Affair of the Cards: Revelation in the Chamber of Deputies

 In mid-September 1904, the nationalist deputy Jean Guyot de Villeneuve obtained from Captain Humbert documents that the latter had taken with him following his dismissal from the cabinet of the Ministry of War.
 Certain documents relating to the files undeniably bore the signature of General André.
 On 30 September 1904, Guyot de Villeneuve met Father de Bessonies and photographed a number of Bidegain's files in his possession.
 On 10 October, he returned to study the file in detail, accompanied by his friend Gabriel Syveton, treasurer of the Ligue de la patrie française.
 First they authenticated Captain Mollin's handwriting to ensure the files were genuine and then decided on a plan of action.
 On 15 October, the file containing the documents was secured within a safe at Crédit Lyonnais, while Guyot de Villeneuve decided to press forward with the revelation of the scandal, perhaps advised in this by Msgr Odelin.
 Indeed, both feared that the parliamentary debates on the Law of Separation of Churches and State would open quickly and were determined to prevent the Combes cabinet from achieving its ends.
 Also, Guyot de Villeneuve unexpectedly filed a request for an interpellation, which was set for the session of 28 October, the same day as that scheduled for the interpellation of Rousset.

 The ruling government, despite the precautions taken, very quickly got wind of the maneuver because it subjected nationalist circles, including elected representatives, to extensive covert surveillance by the police.
 Thus, the secretary of Syveton, who was a secret informant to the police, informed the Ministry of the Interior of Guyot de Villeneuve's plans.
 The only major measure taken was to move the files from the Ministry of War to Captain Mollin's home and to have the place guarded by the police.
 A freemason policeman who worked at the Sûreté also warned the Grand Orient that "very important documents from the Grand Orient have fallen into the hands of the opposition".
-The news caused concern among the Army officers who belonged to Masonic lodges and thus had benefitted most from the practies of the Ministry of War.
-They cam to ask Vadecard for explanations.
+The news caused concern among the Army officers who belonged to Masonic lodges and thus had benefited most from the practices of the Ministry of War.
+They came to ask Vadecard for explanations.
 However, the government, confident of its majority in the House, did not seem to understand the extent of the threat, perhaps because the full extent of the betrayal of Humbert and Bidegain was not yet known.
 Thus, General André trumpeted during a banquet in mid-October: "We are now going to try to throw a division among those who are working against the republic Republic: we know the danger, we will not let ourselves be caught.
 The fight will take place this week, we will go frankly, squarely into the fight and if victory is lacking, it will not be our fault!."